Florida Preparatory Academy

-Florida Prep (FPA) is a private boarding and day school founded in 1961 by Jonathan Dwight, located in Melbourne, Florida.
-Students in grades 6 -12 are provided a college-preparatory education that emphasizes leadership, character, accountability, and trust.
-There are 100 students from 22 countries.
+Florida Prep, formerly known as Florida Air Academy, is a private boarding and day school founded in 1961 by Jonathan Dwight, located in Melbourne, Florida, United States.
+Students in grades 6-12 are provided a college-preparatory education that emphasizes leadership, character, accountability, and trust.
+There are 130 students from 22 countries.

 History

 Ernest Kouwen-Hoven built the main building in 1925 as his personal residence.
 It is Mediterranean Revival architecture with Art Deco interior.
 He used the mansion as his home for only one year, before selling it in 1926 to A.S.
 Widrig, who named the property "The Lincoln Hotel."
 In 1957, the Lincoln Hotel was sold to August J Rimer who renamed the hotel the Belcelona.

 In 1961, educator Jonathan Dwight bought the building and founded the Florida Air Academy, patterning the school on the United States Air Force Academy.

 For several decades, the former Florida Air Academy operated as a military (Air Force JROTC) boarding/prep school, placing an emphasis on discipline.

 Another strong draw to Florida Air Academy was the unique opportunity for students to enroll in flight training at the Florida Institute of Technology, where they could earn their Private Pilot License and multi-engine ratings.
 Consequently, the school served as a springboard for future military and commercial airline pilots who went on to continue their careers at aeronautical universities and flight schools throughout the nation.

-In 2015, president James Dwight announced a change to the school name.
+In 2015, President James Dwight announced a change to the school name.
 In June 2015, the school became Florida Preparatory Academy, or Florida Prep for short.

 Despite the name change from Florida Air Academy to Florida Preparatory Academy, the Florida Air Academy Alumni Association remains active with the contribution of students from the former Air Force JROTC school.
 The Alumni Association organizes annual events during Florida Prep Academy's Homecoming celebrations and is attended by hundreds who return to the Melbourne Area for fellowship and continued support for the organization.

 Academics

 The academy is accredited by AdvancedED, formally known as the Southern Association of Colleges and Schools and the Florida Council of Independent Schools.

 In 2015, class sizes ranged from 5 to 20 students, and averaged 13.
-A.P. classes, Honors classes and Dual Enrollment classes are offered (Dual Enrollment at nearby Florida Tech and Eastern Florida State University) A Teacher Help period occurs after school and students are encouraged to see their teachers for help with homework or other questions.
+A.P. classes, Honors classes and Dual Enrollment classes are offered (Dual Enrollment at nearby Florida Tech and Eastern Florida State College) A Teacher Help period occurs after school and students are encouraged to see their teachers for help with homework or other questions.
 A formal "Academic Assistance Program" is in place for students needing additional academic motivation and instruction.

 Graduates have had a 100% rate of acceptance by colleges since 1978.